-A free AI chatbot from swivl allows your business to take advantage of AI.
+An AI chatbot from swivl allows your business to take advantage of AI.
 This AI-driven solution allows more interactions to be done without a human agent.
 In addition, swivl’s chatbot provides a far better experience than older rule-based chatbots.

 Amazon Recommendation Engine

 Modern consumers expect personalization in shopping.
 Online services provide a huge number of options.
 This selection is overwhelming to many consumers.
 AI can be used to provide product recommendations, simplifying the user experience (UX).